-- 5.1 As in previous years, breaches of Finance, Contract and Property procedures rules are identified through ongoing internal audit work. - Where breaches are identified, it is usually sufficient to draw the matter to the attention of management for the appropriate remedial action to be taken.
+- 5.1 As in previous years, breaches of Finance, Contract and Property procedures rules are identified through ongoing internal audit work. - 5.2 Where breaches are identified, it is usually sufficient to draw the matter to the attention of management for the appropriate remedial action to be taken.
 If a wider training need is identified this will be addressed accordingly.
-Finally in those cases where the breach identifies a fundamental weakness/deficiency in the relevant

-Procedure Rule this will be addressed separately as part of the ongoing review process for all the County Council's Procedure Rules.
+Finally in those cases where the breach identifies a fundamental weakness/deficiency in the relevant Procedure Rule this will be addressed separately as part of the ongoing review process for all the County Council's Procedure Rules. - 5.3 There were no material breaches of the Procedure Rules although a number of issues were raised with management through the normal audit reporting process.